When someone asks me how ghosts communicated before modern ghost hunting tools, I laugh.

 It’s just a moderately heavy object on a chain, ribbon, or string.
 You’ll hold the pendulum in one hand, suspended by whatever is attached to it, so the weight can swing freely in response to questions.

 If you’re going to buy one, look for handmade pendulums that attract you.
 Never buy a used pendulum, no matter how pretty it is.
 (But, if you just can’t resist it, be sure to clear residual energy off it.
-Submersing it in sea salt, overnight, is one option.)
+Submerse it in sea salt, overnight; that’s one option.)

 For my own ghost hunting pendulums, I’ve trusted – and give my highest recommendations to – pendulums from Sleeping Meadows.
 (Not online as of Nov 2016.)